nkinnan/esphome-pace-bms/README.md

   response_timeout: 8000ms # 2000 * 4, for four battery packs in this system
 ```

 Next, we need to calculate how big to make the receive buffers.
-As mentioned this is 256 times the number of BMSes.
-So if you have 4 battery packs, the value would be 1024.
-For example:
+This should be 256 times the number of BMSes.
+So if you have 4 battery packs, the value would be 1024:

 ```yaml
 uart: